osman28tr/ServicesHealthCheck-With-Net8WorkerService/Readme.md

 <h3>5.
 Video Impression</h3>
 <p align="justify">
 For the video demonstration of the project, change the place that says "github.com" in your URL to "github.dev".
-Then you can follow this path and access the video.
+Then you can follow this path and access the video.<br>
 HealthCheck.Presentation -> HealthCheck.Admin -> ServicesHealthCheck.Monitoring -> wwwroot -> videos -> projectvideoimpression.mp4
 </p>